Pandemic brings great rent deals for some Seattle-area apartments, but not all

 Occupancy in top-tier suburban apartments jumped 3.4% in the last three months, compared to the spring, while downtown apartments saw occupancy drop slightly, according to the CoStar data.

-A typical downtown Seattle apartment costs about $1,700 a month, Kadry said.
+A typical Seattle-area apartment costs about $1,700 a month, Kadry said.
 “In places like Shoreline, you can pay the same price for a much nicer place.”

 That’s the plan of Amazon software engineer Charles Malo, who’s looking for someone to take over the lease on his one-bedroom balcony apartment at the Rivet in South Lake Union, renting for $2,450 a month.